redfin/swift-style-guide/README.markdown

 ## Adding Actions to Buttons

-When adding actions to buttons programatically, you're encouraged to move away from having to use @objc tags when referencing functions by utilizing addAction instead of addTarget.
+When adding actions to buttons programatically, you're encouraged to move away from having to use `@objc` tags when referencing functions by utilizing `addAction` instead of `addTarget`.

 **Preferred**: